Qwertazertl0/uiuc-sp19-cs126-final-project/DEVELOPMENT.md

  * __Start Menu__
 	* Created clickable class to model buttons and act as transitions
 	* Added title screen and menus buttons (required several hours of tedious Photoshop and pixel measurements)
+	* Linked start and quit buttons to respective functionalities (about and options still need to be done)

+ * __Icon__
+	* Added an icon for the application (and a resource.h file).
+This required(?) that I change the target subsystem from console to windows.
+I do not know if this will cause later issues.

 ### April 7th - April 13th: